jacsmith21/pretty-table/README.md

 * el: DOM elem to append the Table
 * models: The models for the rows
 * headers: The headers for each table [optional]
+* next: The function to call when the user clicks on the next button.
+The function is given (row, model) and expexts you to call row.update(newModel) with a new model [optional]
+* previous: The function to call when the user clicks on the previous button.
+The function is given (row, model) and expexts you to call row.update(newModel) with a new model [optional]

 ## Other